Kilo27/foobar_2025_Question_1/README.md

 ## 🚀 Background
 *Since 1975, ACI has secured global payments.
 But fraudsters never sleep...*

+Online fraud is deception over the internet to trick people into giving up money !!!

 ## 🎯 Your Mission
 Act as a fraud analyst.
 Investigate suspicious transactions and protect the Vault (our most critical transaction store).